quixio/quix-streams/docs/using.md

 ...
 ```

-This ensures that the variable is persisted, as periodically (default is 20 seconds) it is flushed to local file storage.
+This ensures that the variable `my_var` is persisted, as periodically (default is 20 seconds) it is flushed to local file storage.

 If the system crashes (or is restarted), Kafka resumes message processing from the last committed message.
 This facility is built into Kafka.

 !!! tip

-    For this facility to work you need to enable the State Management feature.
+    For this facility to work in Quix Platform you need to enable the State Management feature.
 You can enable it in the `Deployment` dialog, where you can also specify the size of storage required.
+When using Quix Streams with a third-party broker such as Kafka, no configuration is required, and data is stored on the local file system.

 ## Conclusion